susanw1/zscript/RCode.md

 Every command code must be unique, and cannot contain the response fields `S`, `Z` or `E`, or the parameter field `E` (Echo command is exception)

-Key for Values column (xx means any number):
+Key for Values column (xx means a particular number):

 |Content | Meaning															|
 |-------|-------------------------------------------------------------------|